A Newark neighborhood takes on a toxic trash incinerator.

 Earthjustice’s Community Partnerships Program provides legal and advocacy resources to local leaders demanding a safe, just, and healthy environment in which their communities can thrive — no matter how long the fight.
 Learn more.

-Jonathan Smith, staff attorney in the Community Partnerships Program, joined Earthjustice in 2014.
+Jonathan Smith, senior attorney in the Community Partnerships Program, joined Earthjustice in 2014.